 Institutions participating in Title IV Federal Student Aid programs must monitor satisfactory academic progress of students receiving any federal loans or other aid (e.g. scholarships).

-To demonstrate satisfactory progress, students must maintain a 2.0 GPA and complete at least 67% of the total credits attempted at any point and must complete the degree with no more than 150% of the required credits.
+To demonstrate satisfactory progress, students must maintain a 2.0 GPA and complete at least 67 percent of the total credits attempted at any point and must complete the degree with no more than 150 percent of the required credits.
 If progress is not met, students may be ineligible to receive loans or other aid.
 Students may appeal, in which case they will have one term to achieve the SAP standards.
-See Mary Derkach in the Office of Student Affairs, A519 Crabtree Hall, to submit an appeal of determination of no progress.
+See Mary Derkach in the Office of Student Affairs, G009 Public Health, to submit an appeal of determination of no progress.

 Student Load Deadlines